alexiacrawford/Rollerball-play/README.md

-Credits to Unity for the tutorial: https://learn.unity.com/project/roll-a-ball?uv=6 I added jump and double jump feature
+Credits to Unity for the tutorial: https://learn.unity.com/project/roll-a-ball?uv=6 I added jump and double jump feature.

 To play:
 1) Use the arrow keys on your keyboard to move the ball, use the space bar to jump/double jump
 2) Try to collect all the green objects